intel-secl/skc-tools/README.md

 **Deploy SKC Service**

+- Update the skc.conf with the IP address of the VM where services will be deployed
 - run install_skc.sh
   - It will update all the required configuration files and install all the services
 - Check Service Status